 “The best teachers are those who show you where to look, but don't tell you what to see.” ― Alexandra K. Trenfor

-People who present themselves to others as spiritually evolved have enormous responsibility over many lives.
+Although these teachers themselves cannot do the spiritual work for their students, they still have an enormous responsibility for many people.
 They are usually in a position to be giving various practical advice and offer spiritual leadership, so if they are impostors, that could ruin the lives of their followers.
 And their own lives also.
 Unfortunately, there are too many deceivers in this field today.

 The danger of misleading spiritual guidance